Vladimir Zarubin – Soviet painter, cartoonist

 Sir Henry Cole was the first, who sent greeting cards to his friends on Christmas Eve in 1843.
 It became a custom and quickly spread throughout Europe and of course reached Russia.

-The card was affordable but memorable gift.
+The card was an affordable but memorable gift.
 Drawings for postcards were created by the most famous Russian artists – Benois, Bakst, Makovsky and even Roerich.
 According to one version, the first New Year card was created by Russian painter Nikolay Karazin in 1901.
-According to another version, the “father” of Russian New Year’s card is Fyodor Bernshtam, librarian of the St. Petersburg Academy of Arts.
+And according to another version, the “father” of Russian New Year’s card is Fyodor Bernshtam, librarian of the St. Petersburg Academy of Arts.

-Anyway, the Russian New Year cards were different from the European with biblical scenes and beautiful scenes with angelic babies on them.
-On Russian postcards can be seen funny everyday scenes, landscapes, lovely animals.
+Anyway, the Russian New Year cards were different from the European cards with biblical scenes and beautiful scenes with angelic babies on them.
+On Russian postcards you can see funny everyday scenes, landscapes, lovely animals.